Shame: The hidden culprit behind every unhappy adult

 - Take the time to think about how you parent in moments of stress with your child.
 How do you react?
 What is the tone of your voice, and what do you say?
 Most importantly, really look at your child- what is their emotional reaction to what you're saying and doing in a stressful parenting moment.

-- To learn more about the Prodigi Kids Self Worth Parenting Paradigm, read our free ebook.
-It's divided into three sections: Align, Develop, and Interact.
+- To learn more about the Prodigi Kids Self Worth Parenting Paradigm, read our free eBook.
 You'll gain a deeper understanding of how to raise your child with core beliefs of self worth and the neuroscience behind it.

 - Read our blog "Discipline vs. Punishment," which does a deeper dive into exactly how our model built on love and discipline builds positive self worth.
 In it, I discuss how "teachable moments" and "love boundaries"- 2 terms I coined, when used daily with your child, lead to happier, healthier, and more connected relationships.

-- Bring our products into your home that encourage more loving engagement with your children and support our mission to make our Self Worth Parenting Paradigm the norm!
+- Bring our products into your home to encourage a more loving engagement with your children and support our mission to make our Self Worth Parenting Paradigm the norm!

 Karen Braveheart is an attorney turned entrepreneur and mom of three who deeply cares about making the world a happier place by changing how we raise our children.
 Learn more